Halkieriid: Occurrence

-At present, the structure of complete scleritome is known only for the single species named Halkieria evangelista from the Lower Cambrian of Greenland (Sirius Passet Formation).

-Phylogenetic position of Halkieria
+Phylogenetic position of halkieriids

 The evolutionary relationships of the halkieriids are a complex topic which is still being debated.
 Most of this debate is about their relationship to Wiwaxia and to the three major lophotrochozoan phyla — molluscs, annelids and brachiopods.
 The question of their relationship to an apparently much more primitive Cambrian group, the chancelloriids is also significant and may raise some difficult questions.

-Relationship to Molluscs, Annelids and Brachiopods
+Relationship to molluscs, annelids and brachiopods

 In 1995 Conway Morris and Peel presented a cladogram based both on the fossils' features and on early 1990s research in molecular phylogeny, which is the application of cladistic analysis to DNA and RNA: